IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 FooterCopyright
 ++++++++++++++++

-By default the footer says "Copyright © [YYYY]" but you can add text after the year, as in the example below.
+By default the footer says "Copyright © [YYYY]" but you can add text after the year, as in the example:

 ``FooterCopyright=, Your Institution``